gordy93/Prometheus_Capital_2026/README.md

 * final leaderboard with total score, deployment gates, and final label

 The final output is intended to support a research decision:
-Which signals are robust enough to deploy, which deserve monitoring, and which should remain in research.
+Which signals are robust enough to deploy, which deserve monitoring and which should remain in research.

-LIMITATIONS

-This framework is robust, but still has limitations.

-* The cost model is simplified and does not capture full market impact.
-* Performance is measured mostly through signal-level Sharpe-based diagnostics.
-* The framework does not yet model portfolio interaction effects between signals.
-* The notebook depends on an external module for signal generation and data preparation.
-* Some threshold choices are judgment-based and may need adjustment by asset class or trading horizon.
-* Statistical significance does not guarantee economic persistence in live trading.

-These limitations are normal in research infrastructure, but they should be understood before treating the output as production-ready.

-PROFESSIONAL POSITIONING

-From a research perspective, this project is designed to answer a more institutional question:

-“Which trading signals remain credible after realistic backtesting, repeated out-of-sample validation, overfitting checks, multiple-testing controls, and tail-risk analysis?”

-That makes the notebook suitable not only as a personal research project, but also as a foundation for a more formal signal-governance or pre-deployment review process in a systematic trading environment.

-REFERENCES USED IN THE NOTEBOOK

-The notebook explicitly references the following research strands:

-* Deflated Sharpe Ratio, following Bailey and López de Prado
-* Combinatorial Purged Cross-Validation, following López de Prado
-* Probability of Backtest Overfitting, following Bailey et al.
-* False Discovery Rate control, following Benjamini and Hochberg

 PAPERS AND SOURCES REFERENCED

 Bailey, D. H., and López de Prado, M. (2014).
-Deflated Sharpe Ratio methodology.

-López de Prado, M. (2018).
-Advances in Financial Machine Learning.
-Reference for purging, embargo, and combinatorial cross-validation.
+THE DEFLATED SHARPE RATIO: CORRECTING FOR SELECTION BIAS, BACKTEST OVERFITTING AND NON-NORMALITY

 Bailey, D. H., Borwein, J., López de Prado, M., and Zhu, Q. J. (2015).
-The Probability of Backtest Overfitting.
+THE PROBABILITY OF BACKTEST OVERFITTING.

 Benjamini, Y., and Hochberg, Y. (1995).
 Controlling the False Discovery Rate: A Practical and Powerful Approach to Multiple Testing.

+López de Prado, M. (2018).
+Advances in Financial Machine Learning.